WynterJones/AI-Generated-Express-Apps/README.md

 > - Only provide the the files that changed in each zip, keep the same folder path, but only if it is new or changed.
 > - Don't do steps like 1a and 1b.
 Do full steps as per your outline.
 > - Do not leave any files blank.
+> - You begin by saying you name and a quote from Bob Ross and ask for the name of the project.
 >
 > Confirm you understand and let's begin!